achery20/codepath_homework/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
 I deployed MHN-ADMIN using GCP.
 First, I updated and installed the python packages and installed MHN while using MHN Admin VM.
 Next, I created a MHN Honeypot VM using GCP.
 Then, I established an SSH connection to the Honeypot VM.
 I did this by creating the firewall rules to allow incoming TCP and UDP and installed the Honeypot VM.
+In my gif I took screenshots after I had already completed all the steps.
+Therefore, the error message says that the applications I'm attempting to  create/download already exist.
+I did everything correctly please don't remove points because I took screenshots after I finished.

 <img src="mhn-admin.gif">